 The furnace blower motor hums when circulating air.
 The hum of both motors should be fairly low and consistent without any buzzing sound.

 Problems & Solutions: Electrical issues cause humming, whining or light buzzing.
 They include either motor being worn out and starting to fail, a failing blower motor capacitor or a bad transformer.
+Also, the loose wiring or fan blade can create a humming sound.

 Most homeowners call a service technician to diagnose and solve the issue.
 If you’re comfortable using a multimeter to check these electrical components to find which one is failing, you might be able to make a DIY repair.